davidsneighbour/kollitsch.dev/README.md

 # Theme

-Currently the theme is part of this repository.
+Currently, the theme is part of this repository.

 ## Design paradigms for the used theme

 - Spacing is applied from top to bottom, meaning that margins are applied to the bottom of items.
 - Responsive design principles are applied as mobile-first.
 - No rows inside of rows (container>row>col>row>col) if this is not explicitly required.
 It probably is not required anyway.
-- Do not re-invent the wheel.
+- Do not reinvent the wheel.
 Reuse, recycle.

 # Advanced setup

-- To enable step debug logging for the Github Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
+To enable the step to debug logging for the Github Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
 You find the settings page for this by following `Settings > Secrets > Actions` from the repositories home page.

 # Netlify Setup